Used and loved by millions

 How can I use "by the same token" in a sentence?

-Use "by the same token" to introduce a point that's similar or related to the previous one.
-For instance, "The company values innovation; by the same token, it encourages employees to take risks".
+Use "by the same token" to introduce a statement that's similar in kind, or that follows logically, from the previous one.
+For example, "The company values innovation; "by the same token", it rewards employees who take initiative".

-What phrases are similar to "by the same token"?
+What phrases can I use instead of "by the same token"?

-Is "by the same token" formal or informal?
+Is "by the same token" interchangeable with "on the other hand"?

-Can I use "by the same token" to introduce contrasting ideas?
+Can "by the same token" be used to introduce an unrelated idea?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision